greenhas/spg_website/content/Communities/2022-01-04-Supermajority-is.md

 ---
 date: 2022-01-04T20:16:23-05:00
-title: "linkblog: just finished 'Republicans limit debate on first day of Ky. legislative session – 89.3 WFPL News Louisville'"
+title: "🔗linkblog: just finished 'Republicans limit debate on first day of Ky. legislative session – 89.3 WFPL News Louisville'"
 tags: ["link","Communities","Kentucky","Kentucky General Assembly"]
 ---
 Supermajority is not enough for some folks, it seems.